ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

  To unregister from the `UserId` based registration you have to call the registration method [without userId](#register-without-userid).

-### Bluemix tags
+### Push Notification service tags

 #### Retrieve Available tags

- The `retrieveAvailableTagsWithCompletionHandler` API returns the list of available tags to which the device can subscribe.
-After the device is subscribed to a particular tag, the device can receive any push notifications that are sent for that tag.Call the push service to get subscriptions for a tag.
+ The `retrieveAvailableTagsWithCompletionHandler` API returns the list of tags to which the device can subscribe.
+After the device is subscribes to a particular tag, the device can receive notifications that are sent for that tag.

-Use the following code snippets into your Swift mobile application to get a list of available tags to which the device can subscribe.
+Use the following code snippets into your Swift mobile application to get a list of tags to which the device can subscribe.

 ```